Pylons/pyramid/docs/style-guide.rst

 Sphinx does syntax highlighting of code blocks using the `Pygments <http://pygments.org/>`_ library.

-Do not use two colons "::" at the end of a line, followed by a blank line, then indented code.
-Always specify the language to be used for syntax highlighting by using the ``code-block`` directive and indenting the code.
+Do not use two colons "::" at the end of a line, followed by a blank line, then code.
+Always specify the language to be used for syntax highlighting by using a language argument in the ``code-block`` directive.
+Always indent the subsequent code.

 .. code-block:: rst